 Simple Adaptions

 For those with only minor difficulties accessing a standard gaming controller, there are simple adaptions that are available.
 This includes individuals that have trouble gripping the controller, gripping joysticks, or difficulty accessing one or two buttons on the controller.
-See below for some simple gaming adaptions.
+See the video for demonstrations of minor adaptions and below for a list of gaming adaptions.
+The resources listed below provide options for gamers.

 Button Remapping